 That being said, it behooves you to put diligent effort into the exercise that you do.
 Again, you don’t need to obliterate yourself, but you should be working up a modest sweat.

 If you’re training with weights, you will feel some “burning” in the muscles you’re working, but that’s simply lactic acid building up (which is ultimately a good sign).

 If you need some help understanding more about weight training on keto, be sure to check out our Guide to Bodybuilding on Keto.

 4. You’re eating cheat meals too frequently

 Unfortunately, these cheat meals can quickly turn into binges on sugary and processed foods that take you out of ketosis and lead to glycogen retention and bloating.
 The result is the scale jumps way up, often 10+ pounds in a matter of 6-8 hours.

-The keto diet isn’t going to work if you’re not actually sticking to it, just like any other diet would fail if you are frequently binging on unhealthy foods.
+The keto diet isn’t going to work if you’re not actually sticking to it and frequently binge on unhealthy foods.

 As stated numerous times in this article, energy balance is critical for weight management.
 There really is no way around this, if you want to lose weight, you have to expend more energy (calories) than you consume.

 In some ways, this is a liberating fact, in that weight loss isn’t as complicated as some people make it out to be.